joolstorrentecalo/gitlab-design/README.md

 When additional detail is needed, developers will ask for this.
 Take inspiration out of the link above if needed.

+## Archive

+The archive directory contains all old design files and resources, including those made with [Antetype](http://www.antetype.com/).

+Old Antetype design files can still be valuable, if so see: [Converting antetype files for use with sketch](https://gitlab.com/gitlab-org/gitlab-ce/issues/19864)

 ## Links

 - [UX Designer Onboarding Page](https://about.gitlab.com/handbook/uxdesigner-onboarding/) - [Issue for Discussion](https://gitlab.com/gitlab-com/www-gitlab-com/issues/755)